See the Ancient Forest through the Eyes of its First People – the Batwa People

 Are Batwa Cultural Visits Authentic?

-This is a question that we are asked from time to time.
-They are undoubtedly different from the proverbial Masai Village Visit many Visitors have done in Kenya or Tanzania.
-It is a reenactment of how Batwa lived in the Forest for thousands of years until they were evicted without compensation in 1991 and 1992.
-They became Conservation Refugees watching Gorilla Trekkers spend thousands of dollars while the Batwa were outside looking at what was once theirs.
+People often ask us about the difference between visiting Batwa communities and the typical Masai Village Visit many tourists experience in Kenya or Tanzania.
+The Batwa experience is a reenactment of how they lived in the Forest for thousands of years until they were forcefully evicted in 1991 and 1992 without compensation.
+They became Conservation Refugees, while Gorilla Trekkers spent thousands of dollars to see the gorillas that once belonged to the Batwa.

-The Batwa Visits allow Tourists to see the Forest through the eyes of the first people of the Forest.
-It is meaningful to tourists and the Batwa since it will enable them to keep their culture alive in the 21st Century.
-It certainly is not poverty tourism meant to evoke pity from Visitors.
-Most are glad they met the Batwa people during Gorilla Trekking in Uganda.
+The Batwa Visits allow tourists to see the Forest through the eyes of the Batwa, the first people of the Forest.
+This experience is meaningful for both tourists and the Batwa.
+It helps the Batwa keep their culture alive in the 21st Century.
+This is not poverty tourism meant to evoke pity.
+Many visitors feel grateful for the chance to meet the Batwa people during their Gorilla Trekking in Uganda.

 Simple Question: Why not train some of the Batwa as Park Rangers?